kasivisu4/PDP_Homework_1/README.md

    }
 ```

+while creating the new Name("","25") Object

-new Name("","25") Generally when comparison we get the error first name is not null and once we updated then age will throw an error - basically 2 times
+Generally we validate the input parameters first name is not null and once we updated the first name then age will throw an error - basically 2 times

 In my case new Name("","25") the Error_message will be appending all the errors for the check and then it will throw at a time before creating the object.